Zapper-fi/protocol/docs/api-intro/human-readable-transactions/app-timelines.md

 ---

 :::tip
 If you want to surface tokens, NFTs, accounts, or other onchain items embedded within the human-readable description of a transaction, you should return `description` and `descriptionDisplayItems`.
-For more information  view the example for [Single Transactions](/docs/Interpretation/overview).
+To learn more about how to use these check out the example query for [Single Transactions](/docs/api-intro/human-readable-transactions/timeline-event).
 :::

 ---